samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 2. You can use nodes starting with _"."_ as data nodes, separating function invocations from data.

 **[eval]** makes Hyperlambda _"super functional"_ in nature.
-Below is an example of a Hyperlambda piece of code, that illustrates this, by adding a _"callback"_ lambda object to its POP3 fetch emails slot that will be invoked once for each available email on your POP3 server.
+Below is an example of a Hyperlambda piece of code, that illustrates this, by adding a _"callback"_ lambda object to its **[while]** invocation as a **[.lambda]** node, that will be invoked once for every iteration of your while loop.

 ```
-/*
- * Example of how to retrieve emails form a POP3 server.
- */
-mail.pop3.fetch
-   max:int:50
-   raw:bool:false
+.no:int:0
+while
+   lt
+      get-value:x:@.no
+      .:int:20
    .lambda

-      /*
-       * Some lambda object invoked once for every email fetched.
-       * Given message as [.message] node structured as lambda.
-       */
-      lambda2hyper:x:..
-      log.info:x:-
+      // Your lambda goes here.
+      log.info:Howdy from while
+      math.increment:x:@.no
 ```

 The `ISlot` called **[mail.pop3.fetch]** will invoke the above **[.lambda]** object once for each email